Seb3cdash/3C-Dashboard/README.md

 ## [2.1.2] - 2022-01-02

-This is the first commercial release of 3C Dashboard.
+This is the first commercial release of 3C Dashboard

 ### Added